DevManSam777/forms/README.md

 **Web Inquiry Form** - A comprehensive multi-step form perfect for agencies, freelancers, or businesses collecting detailed client information.
 Features 5 steps covering personal info, business details, address, service selection, and a review page.

-**Minimalist Contact Form** - A simple, elegant 3-field contact form (name, email, message) ideal for portfolios, landing pages, or anywhere you need a quick contact option.
+**Minimalist Contact Form** - A clean contact form with first name, last name, email, phone (optional), and message fields.
+Perfect for portfolios, landing pages, or anywhere you need a quick contact option.

 ### Why Use These Forms?

 - **Drop-in Ready** - Add one line of code and you have a working, styled form
-- **Zero Dependencies** - No jQuery, no framework requirements, just pure JavaScript
+- **Zero Dependencies** - No framework requirements, just pure JavaScript
 - **Fully Customizable** - Every color, font, and style can be customized via HTML attributes
+- **Accessibility First** - Complete ARIA labels, screen reader support, and keyboard navigation
 - **Dark Mode Built-in** - Automatic detection with customizable dark theme colors
 - **Mobile Responsive** - Works perfectly on phones, tablets, and desktops
-- **Production Tested** - Used in real projects by DevLeads and portfolio sites
+- **Production Tested** - Used in real projects by [DevLeads](https://github.com/devmansam777/devleads) and portfolio sites

 ## Installation